Senior Research Fellow

-Sugandha is a Postdoctoral Researcher in the Economics of Sustainability group.
+Sugandha Srivastav is a Postdoctoral Research Associate in the Climate Compatible Growth programme at the Smith School of Enterprise and the Environment.
 Her research focuses on the economics of innovation in the energy sector, the design of climate policy, and the political economy of decarbonisation.

 Sugandha is a lecturer for Oxford's MSc. in Sustainability, Enterprise and the Environment.